Amed Rosario Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- Royals pitchers combine to rank 18th in baseball in home runs surrendered (91 total, 1.2 per game).
+- Royals pitchers combine to allow 91 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Singer makes the start for the Royals, his 16th of the season.
-He is 4-7 with a 6.34 ERA and 67 strikeouts through 76 2/3 innings pitched.
+- Cox starts for the first time this season for the Royals.

-- In his last appearance on Wednesday, the righty threw seven innings against the Detroit Tigers, allowing five earned runs while surrendering seven hits.
+- The 26-year-old lefty has appeared out of the bullpen six times this season.

 © 2023 Data Skrive.
 All rights reserved.